-Applicant Riverside Solar, LLC, a subsidiary of The AES

-Corporation, Inc. (AES), the entity seeking a siting permit for the Facility from the Office of Renewable Energy Siting (ORES) under Section 94-c of the New collection and distribution of energy for the Riverside Solar Project, which includes solar arrays, inverters, electric collection lines, and the collection substation.
+Applicant Brookside Solar, LLC, a subsidiary of The AES Corporation, Inc. (AES), the entity seeking a siting permit for the Facility from the Office of Renewable Energy Siting (ORES) under Section 94-c of the New York State Executive Law.
+Facility The proposed components to be constructed for the collection and distribution of energy for the Brookside Solar Project, which includes solar arrays, inverters, electric collection lines, and the collection substation.
+Facility Site The parcels encompassing Facility components, which totals 1,471 acres in the Towns of Burke and Chateaugay, Franklin County, New York (Figure 2-1).